Follow Natural Life Energy

 Acidosis occurs when there is a build up of too much acid in the body.
-There are two types of acidosis: Respiratory acidosis which develops when there is too much carbon dioxide in the body, and metabolic acidosis which occurs when too much acid is produced in the body or when the kidneys are able to remove enough acid in the body.
+There are two types of acidosis: Respiratory acidosis which develops when there is too much carbon dioxide in the body, and metabolic acidosis which occurs when the body produces too much acid or when the kidneys are not able to remove enough acid from the body.

 Symptoms of Acidosis